Solving the inverse Sturm-Liouville problem with singular potential and with polynomials in the boundary conditions

 By using the contour integration in the $\la$-plane, we derive the following relations (see Lemma~\ref{A}):

 where $\tilde Q_{n,i; k,j}(x)$ are some functions which are constructed by using only the model problem $\tilde{\mathcal L}$ and the spectral data $\{ \la_n, \alpha_n\}_{n \ge 1}$ of $\mathcal L$.

 The relations \eqref{series} can be treated as an infinite linear system with respect to the unknown values $\{ \varphi_{n,i}(x)\}_{n \ge 1, \, i = 0, 1}$ for each fixed $x \in [0, \pi]$.
 However, it is inconvenient to use \eqref{series} for investigation of the inverse problem solvability, because the series in \eqref{series} converges only ``with brackets''.
-In order to achieve the absolute convergence, we transform \eqref{series} to a linear equation in the Banach space $m$ of bounded infinite sequences.
-This equation has the form
+In order to achieve the absolute convergence, we transform \eqref{series} to a linear equation in a suitable Banach space.